This article was last updated on: October 2018

 Other uniformed crew, different from the crew in charge of the flight joined the flight.
 I never knew whether they were taking advantage of the flight to reposition or just to “take care” of us.

-Thing is, the Aeroplane was immaculate, and I was very happy.
+Thing is, the Airplane was immaculate, and I was very happy.

 And so, one rainy and cold morning, we departed Pyongyang for Samjiyon.